XTRM-Solutions/yamlfix/README.md

 expands the references for each call, allowing Postman to generate complete example schemas.

+This program was developed and tested under Windows.

 ## Installing YAMLFIX

 - A Go environment must be installed; please